cloudflare/cloudflare-access-for-atlassian/README.md

 1. Login in the Atlassian application as administrator
 1. Go to *Manage add-ons* on the administration page or menu
 1. Select *Upload add-on* and upload the JAR you downloaded
-1. Go to System configuration or Administraion page
+1. Go to *System configuration* or administration page
-1. Go to "Cloudflare Access" menu on the left side menu
+1. Go to *Cloudflare Access* menu on the left side menu
 1. Setup your Cloudflare Access and server details

 After installing and configuring the plugin, you need to add the proxy certificate to the Atlassian application in order to enable internal HTTPS calls: